awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-two-way-sms-part-1.md

 **Tip**
 You need to use this ID in a few different places in this tutorial\.
 Keep the project ID in a convenient place so that you can copy it later\.

-## Step 1\.2: Obtain a dedicated long code<a name="tutorials-two-way-sms-part-1-set-up-channel"></a>
+## Step 1\.2: Obtain a dedicated phone number<a name="tutorials-two-way-sms-part-1-set-up-channel"></a>

 After you create a project, you can start to configure features within that project\.
-In this section, you enable the SMS channel, and obtain a dedicated long code to use when sending SMS messages\.
+In this section, you enable the SMS channel, and obtain a dedicated phone number to use when sending SMS messages\.

 **Note**
-This section assumes that you're leasing a long code that's based in the United States or Canada\.
+This section assumes that you're leasing a United States 10DLC phone number after brand and campaign registration, United States Toll\-Free number, or Canada long code\.
 If you follow the procedures in this section, but choose a country other than the United States or Canada, you won't be able to use that number to send SMS messages\.
 To learn more about leasing SMS\-capable long codes in countries other than the United States or Canada, see [Requesting dedicated long codes for SMS messaging with Amazon Pinpoint](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-long-code.html) in the *Amazon Pinpoint User Guide*\.

 1. In the navigation pane, under **Settings**, choose **SMS and voice**\.